pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

         client.close
         @clients.delete(client)
       elsif client_command_with_args == :wait_readable
         # There's nothing to read from the client, we don't have to do anything
+        next
       elsif client_command_with_args.strip.empty?
         puts "Empty request received from #{ client }" else